microsoft/MixedRealityToolkit-Unity/README.md

 #### TapToPlace.unity
 This scene is the minimum setup to use the TapToPlace script.
 It includes GazeManager, GestureManager, and SpatialMapping prefab.
 BasicCursor prefab is included for ease of use.
 There is a cube in the scene with TapToPlace added on it.
-Gaze at and select the cube.
+Gaze at and tap the cube.
 It will move along the spatial mapping mesh based on user's gaze.
-When select is performed again, it will place the cube.
+When tap is performed again, it will place the cube.

 ---